zrepl/zrepl/README.md

 * Commits should reference the issue they are related to
 * Docs improvements not documenting new features do not require an issue.

+### Breaking Changes

+Backward-incompatible changes must be documented in the git commit message and are listed in `docs/changelog.rst`.

+* Config-breaking changes must contain a line `BREAK CONFIG` in the commit message
+* Other breaking changes must contain a line `BREAK` in the commit message

 ### Glossary & Naming Inconsistencies

 In ZFS, *dataset* refers to the objects *filesystem*, *ZVOL* and *snapshot*. <br />